sghoweri/ascmats.github.io/esphometakecontrol.md

 <img src="images/USBWeb_20_close_logs.png" width="600">

-### Frequently I have seen an wifi install error that says something like "Error resolving IP address: Error resolving address with mDNS:" when trying to "Take Control".
-Unfortunately, I think this might be an error in ESPHome on the device and you will need to start again from the "Easy Mode Installation" instructions.
-Re-doing the install usually fixes it, sorry ☹️.
+### I have seen an wifi install error that says something like "Error resolving IP address: Error resolving address with mDNS:" when trying to "Take Control".
+Make sure your ESPHome SECRETS has your wifi information, look for details about setting up your ESPHome SECRETS in the [YAML Code Installation](https://ascmats.github.io/docs/Manual-Installation/yamlcode.html) section of the Manual Installation section.

 ## Next Steps
 **SKIP** the Manual Installation section and move directly to [understanding the UI elements of the TrampleTek Blue (Home Assistant version)](https://ascmats.github.io/usingHAui.html).